andygibson/datavalve/samples/wicketDemo/readme.txt

 wicket components or extensions DefaultDataTable and the ISortableDataProvider.

-search - package for code implementing a search form and wicket data table which then is subclassed to use different spigot data provider components.
+search - package for code implementing a search form and wicket data table which then is subclassed to use different datavalve data provider components.